ancient-military-history

 Cavalry Auxilia: The Legions’ Eyes and Hammer

 Perhaps the most important auxiliary component was cavalry.
-The Roman legion lacked a large organic cavalry force, so they relied on alae (wing) of auxiliary horsemen.
+The Roman legion lacked a large organic cavalry force, so they relied on alae (wings) of auxiliary horsemen.
 These cavalrymen were equipped for different roles: light cavalry for scouting and harassment, heavy cavalry for shock action.
 The equites cataphractarii (heavily armored cavalry) and clibanarii (even more heavily armored) were adopted from Eastern enemies like the Parthians and Sasanians.
 In battle, auxiliary cavalry would screen flanks, pursue broken enemies, and, if necessary, charge into vulnerable infantry.

 The integration of cavalry and infantry was a hallmark of Roman tactics.
 The cohortes equitatae were mixed units that provided a versatile force capable of independent action.
 For example, during Trajan’s Dacian Wars, auxiliary cavalry played a key role in defeating the Dacian heavy cavalry and pursuing the fleeing infantry.
 Cavalry auxilia were also essential for patrolling frontier zones and maintaining order in the vast empire.